-This week was our first week back at school and we tried a really, really, really easy STEM task using only ONE supply.
+I've got you covered with a really, really, really easy STEM task using only ONE supply.

-I did offer the use of tape or staples.
+They can also use tape or staples.

 The kids were told this: